 As an Agile Coach, I need to be able to introduce the evolution that people, teams and the organisation are beginning in such a way as to build relationships and trust.
 This will allow for the defensive barriers to be broken down and ensure that I ‘get everyone on the bus’.

-Whichever agile framework or methodology an organisation chooses to adopt, it is highly likely that there will be a host of new terms, phrases, roles, events and artefacts that individuals and teams will need to become more familiar with.
+Whichever agile framework or methodology an organisation chooses to adopt, it is highly likely that there will be a host of new terms, phrases, roles, events and artefacts that people and teams will need to become more familiar with.
 Understanding these defined aspects of the ‘new ways of working’ can be easier for individuals, teams and organisations to accept due to the fact that they can be more easily described and documented.
-For example: –

 The Daily Scrum – A daily meeting, lasting up to fifteen minutes, where the Development Team discuss the progress that they are making towards the Sprint Goal, along with any impediments that would prevent it from being achieved.

 The Product Backlog – A prioritised list of items to be worked on by one or more Development Teams, which is owned and administered by the Product Owner.